Gentleman-Programming/Gentleman.Dots/README.md

 When asked if you want to overwrite: `Y` and then press enter

+### Choose Everforest theme for Fish

+Run: `fish_config theme save Everforest`

+When asked if you want to overwrite: `Y` and then press enter

 ## Folder `GentlemanTmux`

 Contains configurations for the Tmux environment.
 To install and use it, follow these steps: